Role of the board of trustees in school property projects

 The relevant standards for school property work include:

 - the Building Act 2004 (external link) (New Zealand Legislation website)

 - the New Zealand Building Code (external link) (Ministry of Business, Innovation and Employment website)

 - Ministry design standards

 For any property project at your school, there are a number of steps that you, as a board of trustees, must follow.

-In the early stages, you will need to:
+In the early stages of the project, you will need to:

 - develop a project brief

 - set up a project file to store information about the project

 - appoint a school representative